About Static and Default Routes

 You do not want the traffic or CPU overhead associated with routing protocols.

 In some cases, a default route is not enough.
 The default gateway might not be able to reach the destination network, so you must also configure more specific static routes.
-For example, if the default gateway is outside, then the default route cannot direct traffic to any inside networks that are not directly connected to the Firepower Threat Defense device.
+For example, if the default gateway is outside, then the default route cannot direct traffic to any inside networks that are not directly connected to the FTD device.

 You are using a feature that does not support dynamic routing protocols.